Alab-NII/eval_vl_glue/evaluation/README.md

 ### Results

-We obtained the simmilar training results to those in the Table 2 in [the volta paper](https://arxiv.org/abs/2011.15124).
+We fine-tuned the models by 20 epochs and obtained the simmilar results to those in the Table 2 in [the volta paper](https://arxiv.org/abs/2011.15124).
-We fine-tuned the models by 20 epochs and show the result of the epoch where the models achieved the best *eval_accuracy*.
+We chose the best epoch according to *eval\_accuracy* instead of eval\_loss in this table, which is different from our GLUE evaluation.

 | model | task | epoch | eval_loss | \*eval_accuracy |
 | ----- | ---- | ----- | --------- | --------------- |